Francisco Pelliza: Biography

 He was born in Buenos Aires, son of Luis Pelliza and María Molina, belonging to a distinguished Creole family.
 He did his elementary studies in the Colegio Real de San Carlos, and began his military career during the first British invasions of the River Plate, serving in the Regiment of Patricians.

 He was graduated as Ensign of the Patrician Regiment on July 30, 1808, then serving as second lieutenant of the same regiment from January 10, 1809.
 That same year the Regiment of Patricians under the command of Cornelio Saavedra took part in the actions against the rebel troops of Martín de Álzaga, who had risen up against the Viceroy Liniers (Mutiny of Álzaga).

 He supported the cause of the May Revolution, and was confirmed as officer of the Patricians by the new authorities.
-He toke part in the first battles produced in the War for Independence since 1810.
+He took part in the first battles produced in the War for Independence since 1810.

 In 1812 Francisco Pelliza served as Lieutenant in the Army of the North commanded by Manuel Belgrano.
 Under the command of General Belgrano, he participated in the battles Tucuman, Salta, Vilcapugio and Ayohuma.
 On 14, November 1813, Pelliza was taken prisoner at the Battle of Ayohuma.
 He was imprisoned until 1820, when he was released in a prisoner exchange by General José de San Martin.
 In 1821, Pelliza was promoted to Captain, serving in the Escolta de Húsares.

 Francisco Pelliza retired from the Army with the rank of Sergeant major.
 In 1831, he was appointed to occupy the post of Chief of Campaña (Alcalde) in the town of Cañuelas (Buenos Aires Province).
 He and his family were active members of Freemasonry in the Río de La Plata.